Mutoxicated/HYPER/devlog.md

 An organic creature that is half-plant half-animal.
 Because of its two mouths, it is able to blow the air constantly.
 When blowing, it also releases particles that communicate with each other.
 If a particle is disturbed, it will communicate with other particles close to it, reaching back to the siphan, which then starts fiercely suck the air until you reach its mouth, where you get damaged.

 Here ya go :p

+Also I just realized this is day 41 and not day 40 haha.